TINKER AIR FORCE BASE, Okla. --

 The test was made possible using the E-3G’s upgraded satellite communications system called Internet Protocol Enabled Communications, or IPEC, in conjunction with the more modern and flexible mission computing system on the E-3G.
 The proof-of-concept test demonstrated the E-3G’s ability to adapt to new threats and facilitate the compressed mission data reprogramming timeline required for success in the future fight.

 “The E-3G has to continuously evolve and find ways to adapt legacy technology for the future fight, and ACEWIRE is a great example,” said Lt.
 Col. Dameion Briggs, 605th TES, Det 1 commander, Tinker AFB, Oklahoma.
 “The next step is to build on this concept within the E-3G community and work with other airborne platforms to use IPEC and existing datalinks to provide in-air updates for other platforms.”

-The test also served as a valuable exercise for the 36th EWS as part of the 350th Spectrum Warfare Wing.
+The test also served as a valuable exercise for the 36th EWS as part of the 350th Spectrum Warfare Wing, activated in 2021 on Eglin AFB, Florida.
 The 350th SWW is focused on its mission to deliver adaptive and cutting-edge electromagnetic spectrum capabilities that provide the warfighter a tactical and strategic competitive advantage and freedom to attack, maneuver and defend.

 “The E-3G has completed a process that used to take days or months in a matter of minutes.
 This aligns perfectly with CSAF [Chief of Staff of the Air Force Gen. C.Q.]
 Brown’s imperative to Accelerate Change or Lose that applies to software update processes as much as it applies to hardware upgrades and new platforms,” said Lt.
 Col. Carly Sims, 605th TES commander, Hurlburt Field, Florida.